cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                    encryption, and with a Survey on Current Academic Results for Solving Discrete Logarithms And Factoring
-                 - Inclusion of further Sage code samples (for primitive roots and RSA fix points)  xxxxxBE
+                 - Inclusion of further Sage code samples (for primitive roots and RSA fix points)   (xxx)
-                 - Appendices with function overviews also for CT2 and JCT.  xxxxxBE
+                 - Appendices with function overviews also for CT2 and JCT.
+                   (xxx)
                  - Added the menu paths of CT2 and JCT in the foot notes.

-- Updated presentation about CT1.  xxxxxBE
-  The description of the overall CrypTool project, and the information about the two other CT projects (CT2, JCT) are now in self-contained presentations.
+- Updated presentation about CT1 postponed to CT 1.5. (xxx) The description of the overall CrypTool project, and the information about the two other CT projects (CT2, JCT) are now in self-contained presentations.